guidance-guarantee-programme/pension_guidance/content/privacy.en.md

 We can’t personally identify your use of the website using this data.

-Any personal data collected will be deleted after being securely stored for 2 years.
+Any personal data collected will be deleted after being securely stored for a maximum of 2 years.

-##How we use your information - complaints
+## How we use your information - complaints

 If you have a live complaint we will store your booking and appointment data for longer than our standard retention period if it is necessary to effectively respond to the complaint and deal with any subsequent appeals.
 Any complaints will be stored for 2 years from the date of resolution.

-##How we use your information - research
+## How we use your information - research

 During your interactions with Pension Wise you will be asked if you would be happy to be contacted by our research partner.
 If you consent to this, Ipsos